top of page

 The neuron is a simple binary switch.
 Its complexity comes from the astounding volume of neurons and their connecting synapses.

-In the axon, the vesicle will release a cascade of different neurotransmitters into the neuron connecting synapse.
 On the other side of the synapse is the dendrite of the neighbor neuron.
 The dendrite hosts receptors.
 Think of the receptors as locks and the neurotransmitters as keys.
 The neurotransmitters must fit the receptor to be used.
 The neurotransmitters that don’t fit the receptors will be discarded.
 Think of the receptor as a control point.
 In general, people produce more neurotransmitters of all kinds than they will ever use.
 It is the receptor lock that needs to be opened.
 If the receptor lock is opened by the neurotransmitter key, the brain’s learning path continues.
 If the neurotransmitter key does not fit, then that learning signal does not fire in the receiving neuron.
-Thus, someone with more dopamine receptors will find extroversion-based rewards easier to achieve.
+For example, someone with more dopamine receptors will find extroversion-based rewards easier to achieve.
 Conversely, someone with more acetylcholine receptors will find introversion-based rewards easier to achieve.
 Plus, we have both receptors but do tend to skew with more of one or the other.

 In addition, as the learning is reinforced by environmental feedback, the pre and post-synaptic connections involved in the learning will increase in size and numbers.
 More neurotransmitters and receptors will become available to accommodate the demanded dominant neurotransmitter.
 Conversely, if learning is not reinforced, the synapses will weaken and likely be pruned over time.
 This will make more room for new synaptic connections demanded for other reinforced learnings.

 The neurotransmitter and receptor key-and-lock fit continues our thought, learning, and action path.
+The next graphic shows and example with two reward neurotransmitters - acetylcholine and dopamine.
+There are many others neurotransmitters.

 3. Brain Pathway Examples